-"This research is not only important to the trucking industry, as it informs drivers of potentially dangerous locations, but it should also jumpstart the dialogue between industry and government to work together to improve safety at these sites," says Steve Niswander, vice president of safety policy and regulatory relations for Groendyke Transport.
+"This research is not only important to the trucking industry, as it informs drivers of potentially dangerous locations, but it should also jumpstart the dialogue between industry and government to work together to improve safety at these sites," said Steve Niswander, VP of safety policy and regulatory relations for Groendyke Transport.

-A total of 31 states contributed more than 48,000 non-fatal large truck rollover records.
+These 31 states contributed more than 48,000 non-fatal large truck rollover records.
 Although 39 states initially participated, data from eight states was not integrated into the database due to either lack of required data elements or conformity issues.
-One state formally declined participation in the data request, citing legal concerns.
+One state formally declined participation in the data request citing legal concerns.
 The remaining 10 states did not respond to requests for participation by the time of publication.
-Data from 2001-2009 was requested, but not every participating state was able to provide data for all nine years.

-To see the full report, state-specific summary reports and an online interactive map, go to www.atri-online.org.
+To see the full report, state-specific summary reports and an online interactive map, go here.